 As a general rule, start with the Channel EQ plug-in, and use compression after that.
 There’s a theory in the world of mixing: “cut before compression and boost after,” and apparently it’s a good rule to follow.

-For instance, when I’m mixing the 808 – I actually use the Deep Sub Bass synth – I’ll make the Channel EQ the first plug-in, then a bit of distortion follows, and maybe the Compressor after that.
+For instance, when I’m mixing the 808 – I actually use Initial Audio’s 808 Studio II – I’ll make the Channel EQ the first plug-in, then a bit of distortion follows, and maybe the Compressor after that.

 Frankly, there is no right way of doing this.
 It’s all up to you and your ears.